FileSaveAs

 Other iPhone goodies

 Text messages: Beautifully done.
 Your conversation is presented as a series of speech bubbles, so you can see the history.
-Oddly, there's no support for MMS picture messaging as standard, which for a cameraphone is a little annoying!
+Initially, there was no support for MMS picture messaging as standard, which for a cameraphone was a little annoying, but this was addressed with OS 3.0 released in June 2009.

 Maps: The iPhone comes with Google Maps as standard, so you can search for places, or plan routes.
 There's a map view or a satellite view.
 Pretty much what you get from maps.google.com, but on a mobile.
 Unlike the Nokia N95 and XDA Orbit, there's no onboard GPS to tell you where you are, and it doesn't support voice navigation.